xiaer1/treesql_sparc/README.md

-## An Interactive NL2SQL Approach With Reuse Strategy
+## An Interactive NL2SQL Approach With Reuse Strategy (The More You Ask, The Better You Query)

 ### Data
 Downlaod data from [SParC](https://yale-lily.github.io/sparc).
 And then put in `sparc/` folder.